-If you’ve ever admired your skin after a facial and thought, “That glow, though!”, we’re about to let you in on a little secret.
+If you’ve ever admired your skin after a treatment and thought, “That glow, though!”, we’re about to let you in on a little secret.
 One of the keys to a glowing, ageless complexion is a well-executed facial massage.
 Massaging the face not only relieves tension, it also boosts circulation, gives your skin an instant lift and even helps your products absorb better.
-If you can’t make it to the spa, read on to learn about the benefits of facial massage and how to give yourself one at home.
+Read on to learn about the benefits of facial massage and how to give yourself one at home.

 What Is Facial Massage?